Visvas07/single-page-cv/README.md

 # single-page-cv

-This repository has the roadmap.sh project of single page cv
+This is my one page curriculum vitae (CV) created using semantic HTML